 - Engage with local business owners by interviewing business owners for our channel on Cambridge local television.

 - Write news articles for our local newspaper, Cambridge Day, on the significance of local businesses and/or the local economy movement.
 These can include interviews with local businesses.
 The Cambridge Day editor will mentor these interns.

 - Offer direct services to Cambridge local businesses, such as website support.

-- Generate a weekly community newsletter.
+- Generate an ongoing community newsletter.

 - Create a spring shopping guide.
 For reference, our winter holiday shopping guide is here.

 - Amplify and create content for the CLF Community Membership drive.

 - Bolster community engagement, specifically with students at Harvard and MIT, by identifying channels for partnership.

 - Prepare programming for ongoing activities such as Women-Owned Business Month, Black-Owned Business Month May’s Small Business Week.

 - Lead storytelling efforts including our #MyLocalYear campaign, Business Lives Well-Lived, and more.